JamesLinus/SevenUpdate/sdk.readme.md

 If your application uses a registry path to determine it's installation location, you need to specify the key and value where to find the path.
 Otherwise if it's in a fix location you can use standard windows environment variables.

 ###Update File Location
 The SUI file generated when you are finished creating an update.
 That file contains the list of updates and information needed.
 It needs to be a public readable location.
-It can be a network, filesystem or web server location.
+It can be a network, file system or web server location.

 ###Application Type
-Specificy if your application is 32 bit, 64 bit or a hybrid.
+Specify if your application is 32 bit, 64 bit or a hybrid.
 Most .NET programs are hybrid, they will run 64 bit on 64 bit systems, and 32 bit on 32 bit systems.
 This setting is mainly used to help determine the install location.

 ###Localization
 You can localize the strings by switching the current language by using the combobox in the top right corner.